New date – 19 November.

 Woodlanders Room, Yarner Wood.
 TQ13 9LJ.

 When you turn in to Yarner Wood, (signed East Dartmoor National Nature Reserve) drive up the track and past the white cottages on the right (about a mile).
 There is a CP in front of you, but instead turn left over cattle grid and keep driving until you reach the Woodlanders Room CP.
 The studio space is right there.

 Wear: painting clothes.

-Any medium/s you choose to work with – (I will be demonstrating in acrylics.)
+Any medium/s you choose to work with – (I will be demonstrating in acrylics and mixed mediums.)

 Tools etc: spray bottle for water, toothbrush, pots/tins for water/turps, pots/tins for mixing paint into, rags, kitchen roll, brushes, palette knives, palette/s, newspapers, and all you usually use.
 If you are using oils bring a suitable bottle or jar to take home your white spirit/turps.

 Miscellaneous tools for painting, (optional): suggestions – sticks, sponge, rags, sandpaper, wiry scourer, and anything else you think could be interesting for mark making.
 Plastic bag/s for taking your rubbish home in.

 Grounds (depending on your medium/s): Good watercolour or cartridge paper (minimum 300gsm), gessoed boards, stretched canvasses.
 Please do not use ‘paper suitable for acrylics’; if using acrylics bring thick paper or primed stretched canvasses.
 Please bring as large as you can.

 Me!
 Tuition, individual attention and demonstrations throughout the day.

 Each workshop is £80 per person.
 I will invoice and payment received confirms your place.